Search This Blog

 Fallacy of “unity with one language”

 The proponents of the idea that enforcing one language will bring unity provide the rationale that if all speak one language then the differences will reduce.
 For example, the Government of India has given Hindi a status of the official language with an intention that enforcing Hindi language will bring unity.
 There are numerous examples in the world where the aforementioned logic fails miserably.
-An example of the formation of United States of America can be taken in this regard.
+An example of the formation of the United States of America can be taken in this regard.
 Although the people in British colonies in America spoke the same language as the people in Britain yet they had differences and that led to rebellion and consequently the formation of a new country.
 Thus, a common language does not bring unity.
 Another example is that of Pakistan and Punjab.
-Although the entire Punjab had one language, it got divided into to two parts with the creation of Pakistan.
-Likewise, entire Bengal had one language yet it got divided into two parts with the creation of Bangladesh.
+Although the entire Punjab had one language, it got divided into two parts with the creation of Pakistan.
+Likewise, the entirety of Bengal had one language yet it got divided into two parts with the creation of Bangladesh.
 One language could not unify the people.

 In govt offices local language is must